git-town/git-town/documentation/git-kill.md

 #### DESCRIPTION

-Deletes the current/given branch from the local and remote repositories.
+Deletes the current branch, or `<branchname>` if given, from the local and remote repositories.

 Does not delete non-feature branches nor the main branch.